Maryland has an established medical marijuana program, although recreational cannabis is not yet legal.

 Step 3 – Play the Waiting Game

-The next part is frustrating because you have to wait for the MMCC to review your application.
-As the program is still relatively new, there is a long waiting list.
+Now, you have to wait for the MMCC to review your application.
 We have heard of patients receiving a follow-up email in five days.
 However, a lot of people must wait for the full 45-day period.
 If you don’t get a follow-up email within that time frame, you need to phone them or send another email.
 We recommend calling them.

 Step 4 – Get Your Written Certification from a Physician Registered by the MMCC

 The follow-up email sent by the MMCC contains a patient ID number.
 Now, you can visit an MMCC registered physician to receive the valid written certification you need to buy medical marijuana in Maryland.
-You can’t use your family doctor if he/she isn’t on the list.
+You can’t use your family doctor if they aren’t on the list.
 However, there are hundreds of healthcare providers to choose from.

 One possible issue is that you need to have a ‘bona fide’ provider-patient relationship with the provider.
 However, it isn’t challenging to find a registered provider willing to give you the written certification you require.

-Step 5 – Get Your Weed at a Dispensary!
+Step 5 – Get Your Marijuana at a Dispensary!

 Once you have received a valid written certification from a registered provider, you can visit a licensed dispensary in Maryland to purchase your marijuana.
 When you visit one of these dispensaries, you must present your MMCC ID Card.
 The seller will verify your certification before allowing you to complete the purchase.

-What Conditions Qualify for a Medical Marijuana Card in Maryland?
+What Conditions Qualify for a Maryland Medical Marijuana Card?

 Here is a list of qualifying medical conditions in Maryland: